 The Kolmogorov-Smirnov Table shows that the critical value Dn,α = D15,.05 = .338

 Since Dn = 0.1874988 < 0.338 = Dn,α, we conclude that the data is a reasonably good fit with the normal distribution (more precisely that there is no significant difference between the data and data which is normally distributed).
 Note that is not the same conclusion we reached from looking at the histogram and QQ plot.

 Real Statistics Excel Function: The following function is provided in the Real Statistics Resource Pack:

-KSCRIT(n, α, t) = the critical value of the Kolmogorov-Smirnov test for a sample of size n, for the given value of alpha and t = 1 (one tail) or 2 (two tails, default), based on the KS Table.
+KSCRIT(n, α, tails) = the critical value of the Kolmogorov-Smirnov test for a sample of size n, for the given value of alpha (default = .05) and tails = 1 (one tail) or 2 (two tails, default), based on the KS Table.
 If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.